Spooner Lake, United States of America · Friday 16 October 2026

 Time difference: -7.4 minutes compared to a flat, road, temperate course.

-Lakeside Marathon is a full marathon held in Spooner Lake, United States of America, scheduled for Friday 16 October 2026.
-The course is run on road surface with 0m of total elevation gain, reaching a maximum altitude of 2179m above sea level.
+Lakeside Marathon is a full marathon held in Spooner Lake, United States of America.
+It is scheduled for Friday 16 October 2026.
+The course is run on road surface with 0m of total climbing, with its high point near 2179m above sea level.

-Lakeside Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Lakeside Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Lakeside Marathon against other marathons to find the right race for your goals.